Constipation is a condition of the digestive system where an individual has hard faeces that are difficult to expel

 - Anorectal manometry: This test allows your doctor to measure the coordination of the muscles you use to move your bowels.

-- Eat fewer foods with low amounts of fiber such as processed foods, and dairy and meat products.
+- Eat fewer foods with low amounts of fibre such as processed foods, dairy and meat products.

 - Drink plenty of fluids.